 While benzodiazepines can play an important role in treatment, talk to your doctor if you are concerned.
 If you abuse these drugs for recreational reasons, get help from an evidence-based detox and rehabilitation program.

-(January 2018).
 Is There a Difference Between Physical Dependence and Addiction?
 National Institute on Drug Abuse (NIDA).
-Retrieved December 2018 from from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/there-difference-between-physical-dependence
+Retrieved December 2018 from https://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/there-difference-between-physical-dependence

 (2012).
 Benzodiazepine Withdrawal Management.
 SA Health, Government of South Australia.
-Retrieved December 2018 from from https://www.sahealth.sa.gov.au/wps/wcm/connect/public+content/sa+health+internet/clinical+resources/clinical+topics/substance+misuse+and+dependence/substance+withdrawal+management/benzodiazepine+withdrawal+management
+Retrieved December 2018 from https://www.sahealth.sa.gov.au/wps/wcm/connect/public+content/sa+health+internet/clinical+resources/clinical+topics/substance+misuse+and+dependence/substance+withdrawal+management/benzodiazepine+withdrawal+management